avocado-framework/avocado/docs/source/MultiplexConfig.rst

 - Node ``//devtools/fedora`` environment ``compiler: 'gcc'``, ``flags: ['-O2', '-Wall']``
 - Node ``//devtools/osx`` environment ``compiler: 'clang'``, ``flags: ['-O2', '-arch i386', '-arch x86_64']``

+Note that due to different usage of key and values in environment we disabled the automatic value conversion for keys while keeping it enabled for values.
+This means that the value can be of any YAML supported value, eg. bool, None, list or custom type, while the key is always string.

 Variants
 ========